luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Setting.md

 :::

 Palletizing Start is used to set the information of stock which will be palletized by robot automatically.

-Palletizing Setting web screen is accessed and used by user when JDE is not available due to service disruption.
-After **Set(F2)**, all items in Details list will be added into a Pallet Number.
-The Purchase Order generated for this pallet number will be categorized as Unplanned and no result will be posted back to JDE.
+After **Set(F2)**, all items in input text will be added into a Pallet Number.
+The result will be posted back to SAP as Production Storage Result.

 ## Validations
-- Storer Code exists in DMSTORER.
+- Material Code exists in **DMMaterialMaster**
-- Short ID exists in DMITEM
-- Qty in Primary UOM is not larger than System set limit.
-- Details list is not empty
+- Input text with red asterisk <span style="color:red">(*)</span> is not empty

 ## DNSTORAGEPLAN
 - PLAN_UKEY = Sequence object